matthewchen132/IMU-Sensor-Characterization-with-Regression/README.md

 # IMU Sensor Characterization with Regression
-Comparing Ridge and Lasso Regression for Attitude Estimation from Inertial Sensor Data
+Comparing Ridge and Lasso Regression for Long-term Bias Estimation from Time-stamped IMU & Temperature Data

 ## Setup